thomaswienecke/valorant-profile-checker/README.md

 BASE_URL=http://localhost:3000
 ```

+##  CI

+A runtime agnostic docker image is generated using Github Actions.
+You can run it using the provided docker-compose file (change the REDIS_URL and BASE_URL if necessary).

 ## Deployment

 It is currently deployed in my homelab running on a docker container.
 You can find the dockerfile and docker-compose.yml in the repository.